Coffee Addiction: Causes and TreatmentBy Dr. Artour Rakhimov, Alternative Health Educator and Author

 However, when the same person, with an existing coffee addiction, gradually slows down his or her own breathing and gets up to 35-40 seconds for the body-oxygen test, the effects of coffee are very different.
-Instead of a feeling of energy and alertness, an intake of coffee causes nervousness, increased heart rate, and worsened physical fitness.
+Hundreds of my breathing students discovered this physiological effect due to breathing exercises (that are among oldest known meditation methods) and higher body O2.
+Instead of a feeling of energy and alertness, an intake of coffee causes nervousness, anxiety, increased heart rate, and worsened physical fitness.
 As a result, as it has been confirmed by thousands of people, they do not like coffee after they achieve normal body oxygenation.
 Therefore, the most natural treatment of coffee addiction is to increase body oxygenation.

 For more details, click this link to the page that explains how to stop an addiction.
 The table below shows typical changes in chosen lifestyle for people with various body O2 levels.